Why do you do your job? For leadership and management opportunities?

 A promotion is a sign that you’re good at what you do and a reward for the hard work you’ve already put in.
-It’s a natural progression in your career and you become excited about the possibilities.
+It’s a natural progression in your career, and you become excited about the possibilities.

 Moving Up the Ladder

-As a manager, you could have more influence, more input, and more decision-making authority.
+As a manager, you could have more influence, input, and decision-making authority.
 In addition, a promotion could possibly bring you further career opportunities because you will be exposed to a whole new set of people and experiences.
 Besides, once you move up the ladder, you’re bound to do it again.
 Sounds great, doesn’t it?

-These are the ideals of a person with a leadership mindset, someone who wants to get ahead not only for their personal gain but because with more influence, they can do more good for the organization as a whole.
+These are the ideals of a person with a leadership mindset, someone who wants to get ahead not only for their personal gain but because, with more influence, they can do more good for the organization as a whole.
 Unfortunately, people like this are sometimes disappointed and get caught up in burning the candle at both ends.

 Why We Get in a Rut